btcpayserver/btcpayserver-doc/FAQ/readme.md

 ### [WooCommerce FAQ](FAQ-Integrations.md#woocommerce-faq-1)
 * [How to configure order status in WooCommerce?](FAQ-Integrations.md#how-to-configure-order-status-in-woocommerce)
 * [How to customize e-mail confirmations in WooCommerce?](FAQ-Integrations.md#how-to-customize-e-mail-confirmations-in-woocommerce)
+* [Error: If you use an alternative order numbering system, please see class-wc-gateway-btcpay.php to apply a search filter ](FAQ-Integrations.md#error-if-you-use-an-alternative-order-numbering-system-please-see-class-wc-gateway-btcpayphp-to-apply-a-search-filter)

 ## [Server Settings FAQ](FAQ-ServerSettings.md)